 Dr. Edward F. D. Spencer retired as Vice President for Student Affairs at Virginia Tech on June 30, 2012, after a 42-year career as a Student Affairs professional, and was awarded the title of Vice President Emeritus for Student Affairs by the Board of Visitors.
-As Vice President, he provided leadership and oversight for the 15 departments in the Division of Student Affairs: Campus Alcohol Abuse Prevention Center, Career and Professional Development, Cook Counseling Center, Corps of Cadets, Cranwell International Center, Dean of Students Office, Dining Services, Fraternity and Sorority Life, Housing and Residence Life, Multicultural Programs and Services, Recreational Sports, Schiffert Health Center, Services for Students with Disabilities, Student Centers and Activities, and Student Conduct.
+As Vice President, he provided leadership and oversight for the 15 departments in the Student Affairs: Campus Alcohol Abuse Prevention Center, Career and Professional Development, Cook Counseling Center, Corps of Cadets, Cranwell International Center, Dean of Students Office, Dining Services, Fraternity and Sorority Life, Housing and Residence Life, Multicultural Programs and Services, Recreational Sports, Schiffert Health Center, Services for Students with Disabilities, Student Centers and Activities, and Student Conduct.
 As such, he oversaw a budget of over $100 million and a staff of 2,600 full- and part-time employees.

 He received a B.A. in psychology from the University of Rochester, an M.A. in student personnel administration in higher education from Syracuse University, and both an M.A. and Ph.D. in social psychology from the University of Delaware.
 He is also a graduate of Harvard University’s Management Development Program.